 Among those in Ottawa County receiving a grant to help keep businesses afloat after last season’s Covid pandemic was Bob Gatewood at Put-in-Bay Watercraft Rental at the South Bass Island State Park.
 The Regional Incubator for Sustainability and Entrepreneurship, or RISE, a grant program for small-business innovation, was launched in Ottawa County last fall by the Ottawa County Improvement Corporation, the Ottawa County Community Foundation, and the Burton D. Morgan Foundation.

-With his fun-filled, family-oriented business down dramatically in 2020, Bob began looking for a way to come back strong in 2021.
+With his fun-filled, family-oriented business down dramatically in 2020, Bob began looking for a way to return strong in 2021.
 One of the options was to offer his customers something more.
-In the past, kayak and jet ski renters were limited to the area in Stone’s Cove where they didn’t venture out of sight of the rental operation onshore.
-This was for their own safety, so if they needed help, they could be found.
+In the past, kayak and jet ski renters were limited to the area in Stone’s Cove, where they didn’t venture out of sight of the rental operation onshore.
+This was for their safety, so they could be found if they needed help.
 These units have been used on Put-in-Bay Golf Cart Rentals for several years.